thachp/om-network/README.md

 # Open Market Network

-Open Market Network is a blockchain marketplace for decentralization of e-commerce transactions; buying, selling, distribution of goods ands services.
+Open Market Network is a blockchain marketplace exist to decentralize e-commerce transactions.
+A new form of shopping platform for buying, selling, distribution of tangible goods and possibly services.

-* Transparent - Buying / Selling  transactions are publicly available.
+* Transparency - Buying / selling / sourcing transactions are public information.
+Transactions are auditable and trackable down to material costs, assembling, quality control, etc...

-* Anonymous Buyers - Buyers do not need to disclose their identify as such as first and last name.
+* Anonymous Buyers - Buyers do not need to disclose their identify such as first and last name.

-* Reward innovations - Innovators are guaranteed 1% of every goods purchased in the network.
+* Reward innovations - Network guaranteed innovators of goods are guaranteed 1% of every purchases in the network.

-* Reward consumerism - More consumption, more wealth for network participants.
+* Reward consumerism -  Increase in goods consumption will yield more wealth for network participants.

-* Automate supply chain management and business processes
+* Automate supply chain management and business processes.
+Network will automatically select business suppliers for parts and goods base on agreed consensys.

+* Delegate trusts to the network and not participants.
+Consumers could trust the network to deliver purchased goods.
+Suppliers, manufacturers, and service providers could trust the network to get paid for committing their contractual obligations.
+*
+* Realtime Market Price.
+Consumer pricing are guaranteed perfect based on realtime network data such as supply cost, market demand, and logistic costs.

 ### Wealth Distribution Problem